 Exerpt (see link)

+It's easier than you think.
+Putting together a healthy diet with the right number of food group servings for your lifestyle will make a big difference in the way you feel, as well as your overall health.
 If you want to improve your overall health, one of the simplest, quickest, and most effective changes you can make is to improve the quality of your diet.
 "Eating a healthful diet can help you feel energetic, lose weight or maintain a healthy weight, and boost your immune functioning — these effects are almost immediate," says Maria Adams, MS, MPH, RD, a registered dietitian in Marblehead, Mass.
 "Other long-term benefits include reducing your risk of certain cancers, avoiding obesity, and reducing your risk of diabetes.”

 The Basics of a Healthy Diet